bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 If you want to start using R for serious work but don't know how to get started, consider using a **G**raphical **U**ser **I**nterface (GUI) for R.
-The advantage of this is that you can click through the dialogues and understand your process, the program then simply outputs both the results, as well as the underlying code used to produce these result.
+The advantage of this is that you can click through the dialogues, which is an easy process.
+The program then simply outputs both the results, as well as the underlying code used to produce these result.
 Reading the code produced by the GUI is a very easy way to learn new methods.

 A good GUI for constructing plots and graphics is [GrapheR](http://cran.r-project.org/web/packages/GrapheR/vignettes/manual_en.pdf).